Schorny/timedAniJS/README.md

 ```
 And now the magic begins.
 We created a *TATimeline* object and used a *TATimelineDescriber* to set the actions.
 Now the names we set in the code above come into play.
 Each object and each composition has a name.
 This name is used to trigger and listen for certain events.
 With *startAndWaitFor* we can start an event and wait for it to finish.
 Our animation loops now endlessly.

-We could get the same result using *TAApp* and it's event handling directly:
+We could get the same result using *TAApp* and its event handling directly:
 ```Javascript
 var app = TAApp.TAApp; //for ease of use app.on("composition:in", function() {